mathiasertl/django-ca/README.md

 ## ToDo

+Ideas on what we could do for future releases:

 1. Only send out one notification if multiple certificates expire for a user.
-2. Add a 'renew' button in the admin interface.
+2. Add a "renew" button in the admin interface.
+3. Admin interface should account for cases where the private key is not present.
+4. Add a generic view to provide a CRL.
+5. Add a OCSP service maybe (would be huge).

 ## Test CRL and OCSP